- Download our Moving to Oslo Guide (PDF)

 Expats can purchase a monthly, daily, or 10-trip pass for the trikken (tram), T-bane (subway) and bus, which is cheaper and easier than paying per ride, especially if using public transport on a regular basis.
-Passes are also interchangeable between types of transport, including local trains.
+Passes are also interchangeable between different modes of transport, including local trains.
 Tickets can be bought at kiosks, on buses and at train stations.

 Commuters should ensure they have a ticket when getting onto public transport.
-Most tram drivers cannot sell tickets and it is common to have checks by plain-clothed ticket-control agents.
+Most tram drivers cannot sell tickets, and it is common to have checks by plain-clothed ticket-control agents.
 If someone is caught without one, they will receive a hefty fine.

 Buses, trams and trains

 Buses and trams depart every five, 10 or 15 minutes depending on the time of day and route.
-Outside of normal hours, they leave every 20 or 30 minutes within the city limits.
+Outside normal hours, they leave every 20 or 30 minutes within the city limits.

 Ferries are sometimes the fastest or only form of transport along the coast or to nearby islands, the Nesodden Peninsula and to cities such as Drøbbak.
 Daily ferries to Denmark, Sweden and Germany depart from the two main ports in the Oslo harbour and are popular ways to get away for a weekend break.

 Drosje (taxis) are a common form of transport in Oslo, especially for people who’ve had something to drink.
 Taxis can be found at stands around the city, but finding one at closing time or flagging one down on the road can be difficult.
 Taxi rides can be paid for in cash or by card, but passengers should let the driver know in advance.
-Fares are steep and go up after hours, while leaving a tip is up to the passenger's discretion.
+Fares are steep and go up after hours, while leaving a tip is at the passenger's discretion.

 Ride-hailing apps such as Uber are also available and offer an affordable and convenient way of getting around in Oslo.